Donald Trump Would Murder Enemies Just Like Kim Jong-Un If He Could, ‘Art Of The Deal’ Ghostwriter Says

 “I mean he’s the strong head, don’t let anyone think anything different,” Trump said in an appearance on Fox & Friends.
 “He speaks and his people sit up in attention.
 I want my people to do the same.”

 Donald Trump has frequently praised other brutal dictators as well.
-He previously had high praise for Rodrigo Duterte, president of the Philippines who has led a brutal crackdown on drug users that includes extrajudicial killings.
+He previously had high praise for Rodrigo Duterte, the president of the Philippines who has led a brutal crackdown on drug users that includes extrajudicial killings.
 Duterte had previously bragged about leading death squads that killed criminals as a mayor in Davao City in the Philippines.

 As The Huffington Post noted, Trump also called Egyptian President Abdel-Fattah el-Sisi a “fantastic guy” approved of how he “took control” during a 2013 coup that left thousands of protesters dead.
 Trump has also expressed his admiration for Vladimir Putin and his harsh rule over Russia, comparing the Russian president to Barack Obama in commenting on what he believed was Obama’s weakness.